 If a man makes a vow to the LORD, or swears an oath to bind himself by some agreement, he shall not break his word; he shall do according to all that proceeds out of his mouth.”

-B. Vows that are not binding.
+B. Vows that may not be binding.

 1. (3-5) A young woman under her father’s household.

 “Or if a woman makes a vow to the LORD, and binds herself by some agreement while in her father’s house in her youth, and her father hears her vow and the agreement by which she has bound herself, and her father holds his peace, then all her vows shall stand, and every agreement with which she has bound herself shall stand.
-But if her father overrules her on the day that he hears, then none of her vows nor her agreements by which she has bound herself shall stand; and the LORD will release her, because her father overruled her.”
+But if her father overrules her on the day that he hears, then none of her vows nor her agreements by which she has bound herself shall stand; and the LORD will release her, because her father overruled her.

-2. (6-8) A wife’s vow overruled by her husband.
+2. (6-8) A new wife’s vow overruled by her husband.

 “If indeed she takes a husband, while bound by her vows or by a rash utterance from her lips by which she bound herself, and her husband hears it, and makes no response to her on the day that he hears, then her vows shall stand, and her agreements by which she bound herself shall stand.
-But if her husband overrules her on the day that he hears it, he shall make void her vow which she took and what she uttered with her lips, by which she bound herself, and the LORD will release her.”
+But if her husband overrules her on the day that he hears it, he shall make void her vow which she took and what she uttered with her lips, by which she bound herself, and the LORD will release her.

 3. (9) A widow or a divorced woman is bound by her vows.

-Also any vow of a widow or a divorced woman, by which she has bound herself, shall stand against her.
+“Also any vow of a widow or a divorced woman, by which she has bound herself, shall stand against her.

 4. (10-16) A wife’s vow confirmed by her husband.

 “If she vowed in her husband’s house, or bound herself by an agreement with an oath, and her husband heard it, and made no response to her and did not overrule her, then all her vows shall stand, and every agreement by which she bound herself shall stand.
 But if her husband truly made them void on the day he heard them, then whatever proceeded from her lips concerning her vows or concerning the agreement binding her, it shall not stand; her husband has made them void, and the LORD will release her.
 Every vow and every binding oath to afflict her soul, her husband may confirm it, or her husband may make it void.
 Now if her husband makes no response whatever to her from day to day, then he confirms all her vows or all the agreements that bind her; he confirms them, because he made no response to her on the day that he heard them.
 But if he does make them void after he has heard them, then he shall bear her guilt.”

-i.
+ii.
 “He shall bear her iniquity means he will suffer for the broken vow as though it were his.”
 (Wenham)